We've got you covered.

-Hopewell Recording began as a small hobby studio near Canandaigua Lake in New York and grew into a virtual assembly line of great independent artists and bands, mostly centered around the vibrant local music scene in Western New York state.
+Hopewell Recording began as a small hobby studio near Canandaigua Lake in New York and grew into a virtual factory of great independent artists and bands, mostly centered around the vibrant local music scene in Western New York state.
 Open for only 4 years from 2000-2004, Hopewell produced hundreds of indie and punk records, every one of them produced and engineered by the dream-team of Jake Rodenhouse and Dave Drago.

 With the close of Hopewell Recording, Jake moved to Los Angeles to pursue a greater career in the music business.
 In his early time in LA, he played in many different acts, whether as drummer, guitarist, or bassist, and toured much of the western United States with power-pop band, The City Drive.

-After the dissolution of The City Drive, Jake began the hunt for a space and a team to create Perfect Sound Studios.
-The studio was built in a stunning Hollywood residential location in 2008 and immediately had discerning artists banging down the door to record.
-The experience was designed and implemented by Jake as an "artist's retreat,' and in many ways parallels the experience of a world class luxury resort.
-Many of its major and Grammy winning/nominated artists have not only recorded at the studio, but have also enjoyed staying in the attached house.
-In it's short time open to the public, Perfect Sound has seen such artists as Band of Horses, Ryan Adams, Tenacious D, Grouplove, Sum 41, Matt Corby, J. Cole, Mackelmore & Ryan Lewis, 5 Seconds of Summer, and many other independent artists and producers.
+After the dissolution of The City Drive, Jake began the hunt for a space and a team to create Perfect Sound.
+The studio was built in a stunning Hollywood Hills residential location in 2008 and made an immediate impact on the industry.
+The experience was designed as an "artist's retreat,' and in many ways parallels the experience of a world class luxury resort.
+Many of its clients are Grammy award winning/nominated artists that have not only recorded at the studio, but have also enjoyed living in luxury at the attached house.
+In only a few short years, Perfect Sound has been proud to be a part of some of the most important albums of this generation.